Team-Nifty-GmbH/nuxbe-printer-bridge/readme.md

-# CUPS Print Server
+# FLUX <-> CUPS Print Server

-A simple REST API server written in Rust that interfaces with CUPS (Common UNIX Printing System) to handle print jobs and retrieve printer information.
+A REST API server written in Rust that interfaces with CUPS (Common UNIX Printing System) to handle print jobs and retrieve printer information.
+It can receive print jobs via WebSocket and poll for new printers and print jobs.

 ## Features

+- REST API endpoints:
     - `GET /printers` - List all available printers with details (name, description, location, make/model, supported paper sizes)
     - `POST /print?printer=<printer_name>` - Upload and print a file using the specified printer
+    - `GET /check_printers` - Manually check for new printers
+    - `GET /check_jobs` - Manually check for print jobs

+- WebSocket integration:
+    - Subscribes to a Laravel Reverb WebSocket channel for real-time print job notifications
+    - Listens on the "private-FluxErp.Models.PrintJobs" channel for "PrintJobCreated" events

+- Admin interface:
+    - Web UI for configuration
+    - Configuration settings for instance name, API endpoints, and authentication tokens
+    - Buttons to trigger printer detection and job checking

 ## Requirements

 - Rust (1.56 or newer)
 - CUPS (installed and configured)
-- curl (for testing)
+- WebSocket server (Laravel Reverb)

 ## Installation